BIT-Vision/E2RAFT/README.md

 You can download the [FlyingChairs](https://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html#flyingchairs) dataset, and then generate simulated data based on the simulation baseline proposed in the paper.

-You can also directly download simulated data from (Link).
+You can also directly download simulated data from [FlyingChairsDark](https://pan.baidu.com/s/1qKwYDzQUGOKET49JpTDJpQ?pwd=s1di).

 Completely, the dataset should be organized as following format: